circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Appendix

-This section describes manual setup for deployment of the demo application to Heroku during Beta.
+This section describes manual setup for deployment of the demo application to Heroku on CircleCI 2.0.

 The demo application is configured to run on Heroku with `config.py` and `manage.py`.
 These two files tell the app to use production settings, run migrations for the PostgreSQL database, and use SSL when on Heroku.